bollu/bollu.github.io/README.md

 > prime ideal of the polynomial ring of the operator

 I don't know what the prime ideal of the polynomial ring of the operator is, so let's find out!
+[I got a somewhat incomplete answer on `math.se`](https://math.stackexchange.com/questions/3754152/what-is-the-prime-ideal-of-the-polynomial-ring-of-an-operator)

-Also, another user said:
+Another user said:

 > Lukas H: I like the definition of Spec A that doesn't include the word
 > prime ideal, by a colimit of Hom(A, k) where k run over all fields and the
 > maps are morphisms that make the diagrams commute.

 That's a pretty crazy definition.
 One can apparently find this definition in Peter Schloze's notes on AG.
+[I got an answer for this on `math.se`](https://math.stackexchange.com/questions/3754159/categorical-definition-of-spectrum-of-a-ring-as-a-colimit)

 # [Ergo proxy](#ergo-proxy)